The Dunkin' Story: From Donut Shop to Coffee Powerhouse

 In 2006, the "America Runs on Dunkin'" campaign repositioned the brand as a coffee-first chain.
 In 2019, they took the ultimate step: dropping "Donuts" from the name entirely, becoming simply "Dunkin'."
 The message was clear: we're a beverage company that also sells food.

-In 2020, Inspire Brands (parent of Arby's, Buffalo Wild Wings, and Sonic) acquired Dunkin' for $11.3B, taking it private.
-This gave Dunkin' access to shared technology, supply chain, and real estate resources while removing public market scrutiny during the transformation period.
+In 2020, Inspire Brands — the Roark Capital-backed parent of Arby's, Buffalo Wild Wings, Sonic, Baskin-Robbins, and Jimmy John's — acquired Dunkin' for $11.3B and took it private.
+That gave Dunkin' shared technology, supply chain, and negotiating muscle while removing quarterly public-market scrutiny during a reinvention phase.